kgoba/rplidar_sdk/README.md

 ```

 The Quality field is a raw 8-bit value returned by the firmware.
 Due to motor not spinning, it will lack the synchronization bit (bit 0).
 The reported scan angle can be ignored.

+Note that the program will not report anything when the firmware has measured an invalid sample (usually out of range or too weak reflection).
+It will simply wait for a valid sample.